singlestore-labs/singlestore-wasm-toolkit/README.md

 1. If this is your first time running this container, it will be downloaded from the GitHub Docker registry.
 This may take a few minutes, depending on your internet connection.

-1. You should now see a prompt prefixed with `s2-dev-shell`.
+1. You should now see a prompt prefixed with `dev-shell`.
 The directory you supplied in the argument will be mounted to `~/src` in the container, and will be the current working directory when the prompt appears.

 1. Edit your source code locally, using whatever tools your prefer.
 You only need to use the dev-shell when you are ready to compile, test, or deploy.